CenterForTheBuiltEnvironment/ashrae-db-II/README.md

 - Added timestamp to datasets where known [Ariel Li - Tongji University]
 - Added 6,566 measurements from new data contributions
 - Split database into metadata and measurement tables
+- Recalculated PMV/PPD using pythermalcomfort
+- Dropped records with missing `ta`
 - Recoded many categorical scale variables to standardised English label text
 - Dropped all imperial units
 - Renamed headers to remove spaces and special characters